 Be sure to verify the integrity of your expression clone via sequencing or restriction digest!
 Then, you can transform or transfect the cells that you want to use for your experiments and verify that your construct is functional.

-Advantages of the Gateway Cloning Method
+Advantages of the Gateway cloning method

-Compatibility and flexibility: Once you generate the entry clone with your DNA sequence of interest, you can move this DNA fragment across any expression system in just one recombination step.
+Once you generate the entry clone with your DNA sequence of interest, you can move this DNA fragment across any expression system in just one recombination step.
 Addgene’s ready-made entry clones can be used with a large variety of plasmids.

-Speed: The Gateway system enables the generation of the expression construct in only 1 day, as opposed to 2+ days with traditional restriction and ligation cloning.
+The Gateway system enables the generation of the expression construct in only 1 day, as opposed to 2+ days with traditional restriction and ligation cloning.
 It is also possible to set up the BP and LR reactions in the same tube, speeding up the cloning of the attB-PCR products directly into destination vectors.
 The cloning process is simple - no restriction, ligation or gel purification steps are required!

-Multiple fragment cloning: You can use Gateway cloning to insert multiple DNA fragments into many vectors at once in the same tube.
+You can use Gateway cloning to insert multiple DNA fragments into many vectors at once in the same tube.
 You can clone up to 4 DNA fragments, in a specific order and orientation, in one tube, into one Gateway vector to produce the desired expression clone.
 This is possible thanks to the Gateway vectors’ design.
 They have modified versions of the attB, P, L and R sites that recombine very specifically and directionally: attB1 sites react only with attP1 sites; attB2 only with attP2, attL1 only with attR1; attL2 only with attR2, and so on.
 Take a look at some of the Gateway Multisite plasmids available at Addgene, including the Frew Lab Multiple Lentiviral Expression Systems (MuLE) Kit, the MultiSite Gateway cloning kit, and MultiSite Gateway plasmids.

-Constant reading frame: When you move a DNA fragment from one Gateway vector to another, the inserted DNA fragment stays in frame.
+When you move a DNA fragment from one Gateway vector to another, the inserted DNA fragment stays in frame.

-High efficiency: The positive (antibiotic) and negative (CcdB) selection markers used for Gateway Cloning can increase cloning efficiency to >99%.
+The positive (antibiotic) and negative (CcdB) selection markers used for Gateway Cloning can increase cloning efficiency to >99%.

-Universality: All types of DNA fragments may be cloned: PCR fragments, cDNA or Genomic DNA and is available for all kind of organisms from mammals to E. coli.
+All types of DNA fragments may be cloned: PCR fragments, cDNA or Genomic DNA and is available for all kind of organisms from mammals to E. coli.

-Glossary of Gateway Cloning Vectors
+Glossary of Gateway cloning vectors

 |Vector type||Vector features||Purpose|